rahularvind22/Fatigue-monitor-system/README.md

 Clone ➔ Download ➔ Unzip ➔ Move files ➔ Train ➔ Test ➔ DONE ✔️

-For issues, open a GitHub issue or contact the repo maintainer.
+For any issues, please open a GitHub issue or contact the repo maintainer.